dqj5182/ViT-PyTorch/README.md

 </br>

 ## From Scratch VS PyTorch Lightning
 Please visit [my another GitHub repo](https://github.com/dqj5182/VIT_CNN_CIFAR_10_PyTorch_Lightning) for PyTorch Lightning version of this code.
-They work pretty much same but in different format.
+They work pretty much the same but in different format.
 </br>

 ## Reference